eldoy/lavkode/README.md

 Layouts are not built separately, but included if specified in pages.

-To build the layour and return HTML, do this:
+To build the layout and return HTML, do this:

 ```js
 var html = await lowcode.layout(layout)